NiharikaRindhe/MCP_server_projects/README.md

-MCP - Acts as a bridge between AI models and external resourses , toold, etc .
+MCP - Acts as a bridge between AI models and external resourses , tools, etc .
 1. **Weather Server** 🌦️
    - Fetches real-time weather details and forecasts.
    - Can be integrated with MCP clients like **Claude for Desktop**.